What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of 1 Hotel Hanalei Bay

 Oahu is the only Hawai‘ian island with a major international airport; it’s the easiest to get to, which is one of the reasons it’s the best Hawaiian island for families to visit.
-In fact, flights to all the other islands usually go through Oahu first.
-This can eat into your total travel time (and make it harder on your kiddos, if you’re visiting with family).
+Many — but not all — flights stop in Oahu en route to other islands, which can eat into your total travel time.
 Our guide on how to travel between the Hawai‘ian islands offers more tips, but internal travel is something to consider if you’re looking for convenience.

 If it’s your first time to Hawai‘i, the island you visit depends on what you want to do.
-Oahu has something for everyone, including a bumping nightlife, amazing beaches and opportunities for cultural immersion.
+Oahu is home to the widest variety of things to do in Hawai‘i, including a bumping nightlife, beaches and opportunities for cultural immersion.
 But if you prefer nothing but relaxation, you might consider a trip to Maui or Lanai instead (though both of these islands also offer adventure).
 Molokai, meanwhile, may be of greater appeal if you’re interested in immersing yourself in Hawai‘ian culture at its most authentic.
 The Big Island and Kauai are both great choices if you want adventure with a side of relaxation.

 Consider your preferred accommodations

-The best places to stay in Hawai'i range from beautiful beachside resorts to gorgeous hotels to intimate boutique gems.
+The best places to stay in Hawai'i range from beautiful beachside resorts to intimate boutique gems.
 While all the islands have resorts and smaller hotels, your choice of island will determine your options.
-Oahu has the widest selection of accommodations, but the Big Island, Maui and, to a lesser extent, Kauai, are better known for their massive (and often award-winning) resorts.
-If you prefer one style over the other, it may determine which island makes sense to visit.
+Oahu has the widest selection of accommodations, but the Big Island, Maui and, to a lesser extent, Kauai, are better known for their resorts.

 Oahu